YOU WILL NEED

 - Pouring kettle

-- 320ml fresh water, preferrably heated to just before boiling (93C)
+- 320ml fresh water, preferably heated to just before boiling (93C)

 - 25-30g of delicious coffee, medium-coarse grind - similar to coarse sand